How Twitter transforms conversations between companies and customers

 Time lag is one of the biggest challenges, especially when there’s a potentially incendiary Tweet and multiple people must weigh in on how to handle it.

 "The first thing you have to do is assess the conversation and the account you’re dealing with," Brennan says.
 "Is this person just trolling or honestly willing to have a dialogue with the brand?
 Even if they are trolling, do they have a large following or are they using popular hashtags?
 It might be worth responding to them, simply so other people can see the way your brand addresses the situation."

 "Twitter has turned customer service into a spectator sport," says Jon Symons (@JonSymons), principal of Until They Smile, a marketing firm based in Edmonton, Alberta.
 "With the ability for any Tweet to go viral, businesses have tremendous pressure to monitor and to craft impactful replies to mentions of their brand.
-Humor and generosity are rewarded, self-service is punished, and defensiveness is attacked.
+Humour and generosity are rewarded, self-service is punished, and defensiveness is attacked."

 Twitter can also make some problems seem worse or more widespread than they really are, adds Savvy Millennial’s Peterson.

 "That’s the dark side to customer engagement," she says.
 "You might only have 10 people Tweeting about an issue, but because those people have influence, there may already be reporters working on a story about how you failed as a company.
 You need to quickly put out that digital fire before it turns into a meme."